webapp-builders/groundwork-statics/INSTALL.md

 ---------------------------------

 #### If you want to use your own application (like the hartl tutorial, for example), do the necessary steps you do and skip to step 10.
+If you are not using rails, then skip to Step 11.

 ---------------------------------